founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

 ## Overview

-This is a step-by-step guide explaining how to use **CLIChain** (`clichain`) – a tool for generating keys and signing messages from the command line.
+This is a step-by-step guide explaining how to fulfill key and signature requests with your Keychain from the command line.

+For generating keys and signing messages, you'll use the **CLIChain** (`clichain`) tool.

 Learn more: